 Swimming is one of the best low-impact ways to start exercising again, and it has a LONG list of health benefits.
 Interestingly, the way we breathe when we swim may have a positive impact on cortisol levels too Insider with research pulled from NLM 1 and NLM 2.

 Beyond even just reducing cortisol levels, one recent study on a group of adult men found that yoga also had a “positive effect on parasympathetic nerve activity, which encourages relaxation” (quotation from Healthline).
 The results of another study on adult women found that “depression, anxiety, and stress decreased significantly” after 12 yoga sessions over four weeks.

 According to “Chief De-Stressing Officer” Neil Shah at the Stress Management Society, cycling has been shown to be as effective, if not more so, than meds at treating stress (Bike Radar).
 Whether you’re a road bike, mountain bike, or motorbike kind of person, there’s something about that wind in your face and the world whizzing by that just does something for a person.
 And those who stick to the non-motorized bikes, also get a slew of health benefits from one of the most practical and fun stress relieving activities around.

 “Mental well-being is the most important cycling benefit for me.
 I rely on cycling and exercise to relieve any anxiety or stress that I may have built up.”Lizzie Deignan, Olympic Road Race silver medallist

-Need a Space to Learn Stress Relieving Activities?
+Need Space for Fun Stress Relieving Activities?

 Knowing how to relieve stress and anxiety is a pretty important part of modern life.
 When we start to feel stressed, understanding the stress relieving activities that work best for us can make all the difference in the world.